Biden's comeback leaves Sanders little time to expand appeal

 "I won't absolve the Bernie campaign of not doing the deeper work around the black community," said Natalia Salgado, national political director at the Center for Popular Democracy Action, which endorsed Sanders in December.
 "I think if the Bernie camp wasn't paying attention before last night, they're paying attention now."
 Larry Cohen, chairman of Our Revolution, a progressive group founded by Sanders but which operates independently from the campaign, said time was short to stage a turnaround.
 A majority of delegates needed to win the Democratic nomination will have been awarded after primaries next Tuesday and on March 17.

-Biden led Sanders in the delegate count by 433-388 on Wednesday night, with final results from California still outstanding.
+Biden led Sanders in the delegate count by 526-463 on Thursday afternoon, with final results from California still outstanding.
 "With this time frame, the key is to stay positive about the kind of nation that we can have and to really continue to screw down on turnout," Cohen said.
 "The turnout of younger voters wasn't as good as it could have been."

 Kyle Kondik, an elections analyst at the University of Virginia, said with Biden looking strong in upcoming contests in Florida and Georgia, Sanders would need to exceed expectations in the Midwest to "regenerate" his campaign.
 "Ten days ago, Biden needed to change the race, and now Sanders needs to do the same," Kondik said.